arpad-csepi/dir/deployment/README.md

 | **Directory API**    | `https://api.directory.agntcy.org`    | Main API for agent discovery and management |
 | **SPIRE Federation** | `https://spire.directory.agntcy.org`  | SPIRE server for secure identity federation |
 | **Status Dashboard** | `https://status.directory.agntcy.org` | Real-time service status and monitoring     |

-## ⚠️ Important Notice

-**This is a staging environment for development and testing only.**

-- ❌ No SLA guarantees
-- ❌ No data persistence guarantees
-- ❌ Not suitable for production use
-- ✅ Useful for development, testing, and exploration

 ## 🚀 Quick Start Guide